alex6o/node-red-contrib-dynamic-dimmer/README.md

 # node-red-contrib-dynamic-dimmer

 The Dynamic Dimmer node for Node-RED was build to mimic the behavior of a physical dimmer switch.
-A typical use case for this node is the dimming of light bulbs (e.g. Ikea Trådfri bulbs) to a given brightness or hue.
+A typical use case for this node is the dimming of light bulbs (e.g. Ikea Trådfri bulbs) to a given brightness.
 In general, it allows a linear animation/easing of a value over a certain time frame.

 ## How to use this node
-Similar to a physical dimmer switch, the desired value is specified with the **input** value (`msg.payload`) between **[0,1]**.
-The node will then use the following node settings to continuously step towards the target value, while emitting the current value on the output with each step.
+Similar to a physical dimmer switch, you can specify the desired brightness, or any other parameter, with a **input** (`msg.payload`) between **[0,1]**.
+The node will then start to emit a series of values in a certain interval until the expected value is reached.

 ### Node configuration